godteri/Taiko-Encryption-Tool/README.md

 21. Select the tja you want to add to the game

-22. Select the difficulty
+22. Select a difficulty

 23. Ignore the errors and hit "y"

 24. There will now be a fumen file in the tja folder, drag it into the encryption tool and hit encrypt fumen

-25. Then rename the fumen into "(id)_(difficulty).bin" the difficulties are "e" easy "n" normal "h" hard "m" extreme "x" ura oni
+25. Then rename the fumen into "(name)_(difficulty).bin" the difficulties are "e" easy "n" normal "h" hard "m" extreme "x" ura oni

-26. Drag the fumen into the folder you created in the fumen folder in streamingassets
+26. Drag the fumen file into the folder you created in the fumen folder in streamingassets

 27. Do this for each difficulty you want